joe-m-shaw/pansolid-cnv/README.md

-# Pan Solid Copy Number Variant Validation
+# Solid Cancer Copy Number Variants

 This repository contains R scripts used in the validation and monitoring of copy number variant (CNV) detection on the "Pan Solid" Qiaseq primer panel at the North West Genomic Laboratory Hub (GLH) in Manchester.